zacanger/niddesa/text/generated-translations/cullaniddesa/19-sinhala-google.md

 [APZ 85.4] (# apz85.4) # apz85.4 .ref .apz} "How Blessed
 Does the prophet have eyes?
-Blessed is He who is pure beyond man The prophet sees the animals coming as karma.
+Blessed is He who is pure beyond man The prophet sees the animals coming as kamma.
 The Blessed One likes Seknam sees one world, two world relics.
 The world sees three relics.
 The world sees five, ten, twenty, relics.
 Thirty world relics are seen, world relics Sees forty.
 Fifty sees, a thousand sees, two thousand medieval world relics